cscanlin/pages-project-gallery/README.md

     python generate_screenshots.py

-This script uses selenium's python bindings and the Firefox geckodriver to grab screenshots from the website listed on each repository (unless otherwise specified).
-Also grabs all publicly available repo data about each repository, which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`
+This script uses selenium's python bindings and the Firefox geckodriver (or PhantomJS ghostdriver) to grab screenshots from the website listed on each repository (unless otherwise specified).
+Also grabs all publicly available repo data about each repository, which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`.
+If you want to run with PhantomJS, this can easily be done with the `--phantomjs` command line flag.

 ### Deployment